sndels/yuki/readme.md

 ## Running

-Nightly rust is required and the project can be run most easily with
+The project can be run most easily with

 ```
-cd yuki && cargo +nightly run --release
+cd yuki && cargo run --release
 ```

-Due to the nature of nightly rust, things might spontaneously break depending on the release.
-1.62.0-nightly (f4ec0e7cf 2022-04-22) should work, however.

 ## Goals
 - Explore offline rendering techniques